markmanongsong/car-insurance-renewal-conversion-analysis/README.md

 # 🚨 Problem Statement

-Renewal conversion fell from 80% in 2025 to 50% in 2026 after agents began handling both Renewals and New Business.
-This study evaluates the operational impact of the new model and proposes data-driven recommendations to improve renewal success.
+Renewal conversion declined from 80% in 2025 to 50% in 2026 after the implementation of a new operating model in which agents handled both Renewals and New Business.
+This project analyzes whether the operational change and increased agent workload contributed to the decline and identifies opportunities to improve renewal performance.

 ---